Marker Logo

 .
 A significant historical month for this entry is November 1895.

 Location.
 33° 39.567′ N, 84° 24.633′ W. Marker is in Hapeville, Georgia, in Fulton County.
-Marker is at the intersection of South Central Avenue and Dogwood Drive, on the left when traveling west on South Central Avenue.
+It is at the intersection of South Central Avenue and Dogwood Drive, on the left when traveling west on South Central Avenue.
 Touch for map.
 Marker is at or near this postal address: 680 South Central Avenue, Atlanta GA 30354, United States of America.
 Touch for directions.

 Historic Christ Church, Hapeville Marker image.
 Click for full size.

-Photographed By David Seibert, July 23, 2012
+Photographed by David Seibert, July 23, 2012

 2. Historic Christ Church, Hapeville Marker